George Seeman: Early life

 Seeman was born on April 3, 1916, in Lincoln, Nebraska.
 He attended grade school and high school in Omaha, Nebraska, being a standout end for the football team at Omaha Central High School.
 In addition to football, Seeman also competed in track and field and wrestling in high school.
 As a senior at Omaha Central, he won the state heavyweight wrestling championship.

 Seeman enrolled at the University of Nebraska in 1935.
-He played for the Nebraska Cornhuskers freshman football team that year.
-He made the varsity team as a sophomore in 1936 and played at guard.
+He played for the Nebraska Cornhuskers freshman football team that year, made the varsity team as a sophomore in 1936 and played at guard.
 However, while playing a touch football game in early 1937, he suffered a leg injury that resulted in him missing the entire season.
 He later returned to the Cornhuskers at end and was named honorable mention All-Big Six Conference in 1938 and the second-team All-Big Six as a senior in 1939.
 He served as a team captain as a senior.
 Additionally, Seeman lettered in wrestling one year at Nebraska and won the MVIAA title.
 After his senior football season, he was invited to compete at the Chicago Charities College All-Star Game.